Mary Penington: Biography

 Mary was joined in running the household and raising her family by her mother-in-law Katherine Springett.
 They shared a strong friendship, and both had offers of marriage, but declined.
 Katherine taught Mary about managing her estates and inheritance.
 Mary and Gulielma also learned more about medicine from Katherine.

 Mary continued to seek a true path for her religious beliefs though "wearied in seeking and not finding."
 She took up architectural designing of buildings.
 Mary designed architectural structures and supervised their construction.

 In 1654, Mary met Isaac Penington.
 She was attracted to his religious viewpoints.
 They married the same year, and around the same time became Quakers.
 As a result, Penington's Chalfont Grange was seized, leaving them potentially bankrupt.
-Thanks to Mary's financial skills, the family stayed solvent, and Mary was able to purchase a house, enabling them to remain joined to the Chalfont Saint Peter Quaker meeting.
+Thanks to Mary's financial skills, the family stayed solvent, and Mary was able to purchase a house, enabling them to remain joined to the Chalfont St Peter Quaker meeting.
 Isaac was gaoled half a dozen times for offences including refusing to take an oath, and attending a Quaker meeting, which was forbidden.

 Mary had five children with Penington.
 Her daughter by her first marriage, Gulielma, married William Penn.

 Soon after Isaac's death in 1679, Mary went into decline.
 She died in 1680.
 Her diary has been cited as an excellent example of Quaker spiritual autobiographies.